‘Why are we here?’ 4 takeaways from the Fla. special session.

 But it also offers a raft of options for employers: Workers who don’t want to be vaccinated can be required to wear personal protective equipment such as masks, be tested weekly, provide proof of prior infection, or submit a religious or medical exemption.

-Sen. Danny Burgess (D) said the state needed to make rules now to protect individual rights against federal rules both now and the future.
+State Sen. Danny Burgess (R) said the state needed to make rules now to protect individual rights against federal rules both now and the future.

 Script flipped, tables turned